vhar19/ImperialCollegeCapstoneCompetition/readme.md

 ## Outputs

-Each week submissions are updated in the answers.txt file
+Each week submissions were updated in the `answers.txt` file

 ## To run the latest code with latest data: